Should You Hire

-A Home Designer (building designer) is typically doing the exact same job as an Architect.
-We are involved in every aspect of the architecture of a building, from the site to the roof.
-In Texas, a Designer is allowed, by law, to design up to 10,000 sf of architecture.
+A Building Designer is typically doing the exact same job as an Architect.
+They are involved in every aspect of the architecture of a building, from the site to the roof.
+In Texas, a Building Designer is allowed, by law, to design single family homes, duplexes, and commercial buildings up to 10,000 sf and 3 stories or less.
 Foundations, Landscapes, Trusses and other engineered or specialty systems must designed by the appropriate licenced consultants.
-(The engineering is true for designers and architects.)
+(The engineering is also required for architects.)

 As Defined by The American Institute of Building Design